 These ships will always require a survey carried out by an IOM surveyor, however this can be either before registration or deferred for up to six months from the date of registration.
 This determination will made on generally the same criteria as those listed above.

 If an IOM surveyor does not attend prior to registration, the vessel will require a pre-registration survey from the RO.

 The Isle of Man Ship Registry takes great care to ensure ships flying the Manx flag uphold the Isle of Man’s reputation for quality.

-After the IGI, all vessels on the register will have two General Inspections within a 5 year period, starting from the date of the IGI.
+After the IGI, all vessels on the register will have two General Inspections within a 5 year period, not more than 36 months apart, starting from the date of the IGI.
 These inspections will be carried out by an Isle of Man surveyor at a time and place to suit the operator.
 A comprehensive report will be provided after each inspection.

 For vessels which register on or after 1st April 2017, ISM, ISPS and MLC inspections and audits are automatically delegated to Class.
 For vessels registered before 1st April 2017, there is an optional transitional period during which ships may elect to continue to have ISM, ISPS and MLC inspections carried out by an Isle of Man Surveyor until 2020.
 After 2020 these inspection this will be fully delegated to the vessel’s Classification Society.